math323n/Northwind/README.md

 # Northwind
-Northwind converted from .net framework to .net core Northwind project converted from .Net Framework to .Net Core .
+Northwind converted from .net framework to .net core Northwind project converted from .Net Framework to .Net Core.

+It just works.